machineghost/docs/docs/pop-live-disk.md

 A live disk is a handy tool to have around!
 If you are running Pop!_OS 18.04 then you have a recovery partition which is just like a live disk.
 You can access this by rebooting your laptop/desktop and tapping the ESC or Space key.
 There is a menu entry called 'Pop!_OS Recovery', choose that with the arrow keys and then press enter.

 Not running Pop!_OS yet?
-Take a [look here](https://support.system76.com/articles/live-disk/) for instructions on creating a Live USB on other OS's.
+Take a [look here](https://support.system76.com/articles/live-disk/) for instructions on creating a Live USB on other OSes.

 ## Make Bootable drive